 SCG Cement-Building Materials has announced internal criteria regarding mercury emission and has controlled the quality of industrial waste, renewable raw materials, and fuel in the kilns.

 In SCG’s cement plants, mercury emission is monitored to be within legal standards with at least 2 investigations per year.
 Moreover, data on mercury emission is reported in the Environmental Impact Assessment or EIA report.
-Additionally, SCG has joined the World Business Council for Sustainable Development-Cement Sustainability Initiative (WBCSD-CSI) as an attempt to control emission and meet the global standard of leading cement plants worldwide.
+Additionally, SCG has joined the Global Cement and Concrete Association (GCCA) as an attempt to control emission and meet the global standard of leading cement plants worldwide.